fkdosilovic/vm-technical-interview-solution/README.md

 The first command installs the necessary dependencies, while the second command installs the package build specifically for the project.

+Download the MNIST dataset from [here](http://yann.lecun.com/exdb/mnist/) and unzip the data `gzip *ubyte.gz -d`.
+The data will be unzipped in the same directory and use that directory as the `dataset` argument for the scripts.

 ## How to run

 See `scripts` and run the chosen model.

+## Project structure

+The project is structured as follows:

+- `src/minilm` - a package containing the implementation of the models
+- `experiments` - Python scripts for running the experiments (both train-eval and hyperparameter optimization)
+- `scripts` - bash scripts for running the experiments
+- `notebooks` - Jupyter notebooks containing simple examples of the models